Exact determinant formulas for coalescing particle systems: Setup

 Two distinct orderings appear in our setup (\Cref{fig:boundary}).
 Actors and final entities carry \emph{labels}---intervals and junctions ordered by~$\ilo$.
 But entities also have \emph{spatial positions}---vertices in the spacetime graph ordered by~$\prec$.

-In the classical LGV lemma, these orderings coincide: the permutation~$\pi$ has the same meaning whether interpreted as permuting labels or as crossing paths.
+In the classical LGV lemma, these two orderings coincide: the final entities admit a single canonical left-to-right indexing, in which label order and spatial order agree.
+The permutation~$\pi$ then has the same meaning whether interpreted as permuting labels or as crossing paths.

-With ghosts, this alignment breaks: heirs are sorted by spatial position, but a ghost might end up to the left or the right of its heir, regardless of their labels.
+With ghosts, this alignment breaks.
+Heirs keep a canonical order---they are sorted by spatial position, matching their label order---but a ghost might end up to the left or the right of its heir, regardless of their labels.
 The ghost sign~$\varepsilon$ captures precisely this discrepancy.